mom-ocean/MOM5/doc/web/user_guide.md

 It is typical for air-sea fluxes of momentum, heat, and mosture to live on a grid distinct from the ocean model grid.
 In particular, most analysis are placed on a spherical latitude-longitude grid, whereas most global ocean models configured from MOM are run with tripolar grids.

 When running an ocean or ocean-ice model, it is useful to map the boundary fluxes onto the ocean model grid prior to the experiment.
 This preprocessing step saves computational time that would otherwise be needed if the fluxes were mapped each time step of a running experiment.
-To enable this regridding, one should access code in the preprocessing/regrid_2d directory.
-The original data must be on a latitude-longitude grid to use regrid_2d.
+To enable this regridding, one should access code in the `preprocessing/regrid_2d` directory.
+The original data must be on a latitude-longitude grid to use `regrid_2d`.
 The target/destination grid can be either latitude-longitude with arbitrary resolution, or tripolar with arbitrary resolution.

 ### 2d Regridding: the less common approach

 In some cases, one may wish to take a set of forcing fields from one tripolar MOM experiment and regrid them onto another tripolar MOM experiment with different grid resolution.
 In this case, it is necessary to regrid before running the experiment.

-As of the MOM4p0d distribution, there is a regridding tool within the preprocessing/regrid directory that enables one to regrid fields on one tripolar grid to another tripolar grid.
+As of the MOM4p0d distribution, there is a regridding tool within the `preprocessing/regrid` directory that enables one to regrid fields on one tripolar grid to another tripolar grid.
 Indeed, one can regrid source data from any logically rectangular grid (e.g.,latitude-longitude grid or tripolar grid) to a target/destination grid that is any logically rectangular grid.

 Note that this is new code, and so has been tested only for particular cases.
 So the user should be extra careful to scrutinize the results.

-### Setting the on_grid logical in the data_table
+### Setting the `on_grid` logical in the data_table

-The "on_grid" logical in the data_table indicates whether an input file is on the grid of the model or not.
+The `on_grid` logical in the data_table indicates whether an input file is on the grid of the model or not.

-on_grid=.true. means that the input file is on the same grid as the ocean model.
+`on_grid=.true.` means that the input file is on the same grid as the ocean model.
 This is the recommended setting for models running with specified atmospheric forcing from data or an analysis product.

-on_grid=.false. means the input file has data on a grid differing from the ocean model.
+`on_grid=.false.` means the input file has data on a grid differing from the ocean model.
 This feature is allowed ONLY if the input data lives on a spherical grid.
 This is a relevant setting if one wishes to keep the input data on their native spherical grid.
-If the input data is non-spherical, then on_grid=.false. is NOT supported.
+If the input data is non-spherical, then `on_grid=.false.` is NOT supported.
 Instead, it is necessary to preprocess the data onto the ocean model grid.

 ### Regridding river runoff data

-The tool preprocessing/runoff_regrid is of use to grid river runoff data onto the ocean model grid.
+The tool `preprocessing/runoff_regrid` is of use to grid river runoff data onto the ocean model grid.
 In this case, runoff is moved to a nearest ocean/land boundary point on the new grid.
 Note that the source runoff dataset must be on a spherical latitude-longitude grid, whereas the target/destination grid can be spherical or tripolar.
 The regridding algorithm is conservative.

-The conservative regridding scheme used in runoff_regrid is an area average scheme, which is similiar to the algorithm used in coupler flux exchange.
+The conservative regridding scheme used in `runoff_regrid` is an area average scheme, which is similiar to the algorithm used in coupler flux exchange.
 If any land point has runoff data, after remapping runoff data onto destination grid, the runoff value of that land point will be moved to the nearest ocean point.
-Before using this tool, you must use make_xgrids to generate exchange grid information between the source grid and destination grid.
-The complete description can be found in runoff_regrid.html.
+Before using this tool, you must use `make_xgrids` to generate exchange grid information between the source grid and destination grid.
+The complete description can be found in `runoff_regrid.html`.

 ### Two ways to specify surface boundary fluxes